Module: RubyTerraform

 from ClassMethods

-Invokes the terraform state pull command which pulls the state from its location, upgrades the local copy, and outputs it to stdout.
+terraform state pullcommand which pulls the state from its location, upgrades the local copy, and outputs it to stdout. -

 .state_push(parameters = {}, invocation_options = {}) ⇒ Object